Why Local Pages are the Key to Unlocking a Voice Search Strategy

 The options really are endless so marketers must rely on unbranded keywords to help the voice searcher find products and services.
 In some ways, this is just like traditional SEO and core content strategies.
 The difference is that a brand needs to do this level of customization at a local level.

 The obvious first step in localizing content is to manage local listings, like using enhanced content such as descriptions, categories, Q&A, posts, and other available content, to drive traffic to your locations.
 But over the past few years, our data suggest that most large brands have addressed this.
 Our 2021 local brand report for restaurants suggests that across the brands in that industry surveyed, the average listing accuracy is 90.75%.

 So the next step in everyone’s marketing strategy should be to own the local search beyond GMB listings.
 The key to creating local search authority for products and services is to have unbranded, localized content created for each location that connects with the voice search to the specific desired local transaction.

-Local Pages are a strong tool to optimize for local voice search and frankly, there is no other method we’ve seen that consistently allows a brand to create the volume of localized content pages at scale.
-Think of it as publishing a microsite for each and every location managed – all structured properly with schema to optimize the local search in the moment of intent.
+Local Pages are fantastic SEO and marketing tools for local voice search and frankly, there is no other method we’ve seen that consistently allows a brand to create the volume of localized content pages at scale.
+Think of it as publishing a microsite for each and every location managed, all structured properly with schema to optimize the local search in the moment of intent.
 It works in every industry because each industry has its own localized content, its own hierarchy of services, and its own local searchers.

 Here’s a few examples:

-Healthcare: Local Pages for each Clinic; each department or specialty; each doctor; each subject of interest: insurance, vaccinations, weight loss, and mental health.
+Healthcare: Local pages for all healthcare clinics; each department or specialty; each doctor; each subject of interest: insurance, vaccinations, weight loss, and mental health.